LookWhere? Efficient Visual Recognition by Learning Where to Look and What to See from Self-Supervision: Acknowledgements

 \section{Acknowledgements}

 AF is primarily supported by an NSERC PGS-D scholarship.
 ES is supported by a Canada CIFAR AI Chair.
+JW acknowledges the support of NSERC, RGPIN-2024-05357.
 YY is primarily supported by an Ontario Graduate Scholarship (OGS) and a Vector Scholarship in AI.
 Resources used in preparing this research were provided, in part, by the Province of Ontario, the Government of Canada through CIFAR, and companies sponsoring the Vector Institute.
 We thank the Google TPU Research Cloud (TRC) for providing the TPUs on which we conducted all pretraining experiments.
 We thank Eric Tzeng for their helpful review and feedback on the experiments and analysis.